Ethical movement: In the United States

 In effect, the movement responded to the religious crisis of the time by replacing theology with unadulterated morality.
 It aimed to "disentangle moral ideas from religious doctrines, metaphysical systems, and ethical theories, and to make them an independent force in personal life and social relations."
 Adler was also particularly critical of the religious emphasis on creed, believing it to be the source of sectarian bigotry.
-He therefore attempted to provide a universal fellowship devoid of ritual and ceremony, for those who would otherwise be divided by creeds.
-For the same reasons the movement also adopted a neutral position on religious beliefs, advocating neither atheism nor theism, agnosticism nor deism.
+He, therefore, attempted to provide a universal fellowship devoid of ritual and ceremony for those who would otherwise be divided by creeds.
+For the same reasons, the movement also adopted a neutral position on religious beliefs, advocating neither atheism nor theism, agnosticism nor deism.

 The Adlerian emphasis on "deed not creed" translated into several public service projects.
-The year after it was founded, the New York society started a kindergarten, a district nursing service and a tenement-house building company.
-Later they opened the Ethical Culture School, then called the "Workingman's School," a Sunday school and a summer home for children, and other Ethical societies soon followed suit with similar projects.
+The year after it was founded, the New York Society started a kindergarten, a district nursing service, and a tenement-house building company.
+Later, they opened the Ethical Culture School, then called the "Workingman's School," a Sunday school and a summer home for children.
+Other ethical societies soon followed suit with similar projects.
 Unlike the philanthropic efforts of the established religious institutions of the time, the Ethical societies did not attempt to proselytize those they helped.
-In fact, they rarely attempted to convert anyone.
-New members had to be sponsored by existing members, and women were not allowed to join at all until 1893.
-They also resisted formalization, though nevertheless slowly adopted certain traditional practices, like Sunday meetings and life cycle ceremonies, yet did so in a modern humanistic context.
+They rarely tried to convert anyone.
+New members had to be sponsored by existing members, and women were not allowed to join until 1893.
+They also resisted formalization, though they slowly adopted certain traditional practices, like Sunday meetings and life cycle ceremonies, yet did so in a modern humanistic context.
 In 1893, the four existing societies unified under the umbrella organization, the American Ethical Union (AEU).

-After some initial success the movement stagnated until after World War II.
-In 1946 efforts were made to revitalize and societies were created in New Jersey and Washington D.C., along with the inauguration of the Encampment for Citizenship.
-By 1968 there were thirty societies with a total national membership of over 5,500.
-However, the resuscitated movement differed from its predecessor in a few ways.
+After some initial success, the movement stagnated until after World War II.
+In 1946, efforts were made to revitalize, and societies were created in New Jersey and Washington D.C., along with the inauguration of the Encampment for Citizenship.
+By 1968, there were thirty societies with a total national membership of over 5,500.
+However, the renewed movement differed from its predecessor in a few ways.
 The newer groups were being created in suburban locales and often to provide alternative Sunday schools for children, with adult activities as an afterthought.

-There was also a greater focus on organization and bureaucracy, along with an inward turn emphasizing the needs of the group members over the more general social issues that had originally concerned Adler.
-The result was a transformation of American ethical societies into something much more akin to small Christian congregations in which the minister's most pressing concern is to tend to his or her flock.
+There was also a greater focus on organization and bureaucracy, along with an inward turn emphasizing the needs of the group members over the more general social issues that had initially concerned Adler.
+The result was a transformation of American ethical societies into something much more akin to small Christian congregations in which the minister's most pressing concern is to tend to their flock.

-In the 21st century, the movement continued to revitalize itself through social media and involvement with other Humanist organizations, with mixed success.
+In the 21st century, the movement attempted to revitalize itself through social media and involvement with other Humanist organizations, with mixed success.
 As of 2014, there were fewer than 10,000 official members of the Ethical movement.